-United Philanthropy Forum’s first-ever 2017 Compensation & Benefits for Philanthropy-Serving Organizations report provides comprehensive benchmarking data and analyses on the employment practices of regional and national philanthropy-serving organizations (PSOs), based on the responses of 50 PSOs.
+United Philanthropy Forum’s 2018 Compensation & Benefits for Philanthropy-Serving Organizations report provides comprehensive benchmarking data and analyses on regional and national PSOs’ employment practices, based on the responses of 55 PSOs.

 PSO Staff Diversity

 - PSOs Are as Diverse as the Country and More Diverse than Foundations.
 Three-fifths (60 percent) of PSO staff are white of non-Hispanic/Latinx origin, consistent with the 61 percent share of the U.S. population overall.
 By comparison, 74 percent of foundation staff are white, making PSOs more diverse than the field they serve.
 Among CEOs, 76 percent of CEOs at regional PSOs and 70 percent of CEOs at national PSOs are white—well below the 90 percent shares reported for the CEOs of both U.S. foundations and U.S. nonprofits.
 Nonetheless, there is a need for greater diversity at the CEO level.